silentzco/eileen200/content/collections/providers/oakmont-of-the-lakes-assisted-living-and-memory-care.md

 image: providers/Oakmont-Senior-Living-Community-Las-Vegas-NV-Logo.png
 description: |-
   DISCOVER THE COMMUNITY YOU'VE IMAGINED...
-THE LIFESTYLE YOU DESERVE Oakmont of the Lakes is a luxury senior living community located in the "Lakes" are of Las Vegas.
+THE LIFESTYLE YOU DESERVE Oakmont of the Lakes is a luxury senior living community located in the "Lakes" area of Las Vegas.
 Offering world-class living at it's finest,Oakmont of the Lakes features spacious floor plans and elegant design along with all of the amenities you've come to expect.
 sponsored: true
 category: care-services
 services:
-  - assisted-living-group
+  - assisted-living
 promotion_level: '10'
 address: '3250 S. FORT APACHE RD'
 city: 'Las Vegas'